ekow1/Scripts/README.md

 ### Automatic Deployment
 The workflow automatically triggers when:
 - You push changes to `scripts/setup-vm-and-docker.sh`
+- You push changes to `scripts/create-project.sh`
+- You push changes to `scripts/manage-projects.sh`
+- You push changes to `scripts/add-service-template.sh`
 - You push changes to the workflow file itself
 - Changes are made to the `main` branch

+### What Gets Deployed
+The GitHub Actions workflow deploys:
+- **VM Setup Script**: Security, Docker, and Nginx setup
+- **Project Management Tools**: Global commands for project management
+- **Nginx Configuration**: Reverse proxy setup with Docker Swarm
+- **Service Templates**: Tools for adding new services to projects

 ### Manual Deployment
 1. Go to your repository on GitHub